waku-org/specs/standards/application/relay-reliability.md

 The workflow can be like this:
 - create outgoing buffer for all "outgoing" messages
 - create incoming buffer for all recently received message hashes
-- query store node based on topics and time range for message hashes periodically
+- periodically query store node based on interested topics and time range for message hashes
 - check outgoing buffer with returned message hash, if included, mark message as `sent`, resend if needed
 - check incoming buffer with returned message hash, if not included, fetch the missing message with its hash
-- update the last fetch time for the interested topic

 ## Security and Performance Considerations